coopy/pernilsson.io/pages/index.md

 ### What about the team?
 - I choose the right team members, or choose the right roles for the team provided.
-- I choose well-proven tools and processes, providing enough structure that makes everyday decisions for the team.
+- I choose well-proven tools and processes, providing enough structure to help the team make everyday decisions.
 This saves people's creative energy for the decisions that matter.
 - I coordinate work, making sure tasks are well-defined with clear owners, and that folks have the information they need.
 - I trust the team to make good decisions, letting each person own their own work.